-Many people suffer from certain conditions but do not realize it.
-This results in individuals either not receiving treatment or not receiving it in time, although effective medicines and therapies are available.
-To try and prevent this occurrence, we conduct global campaigns that raise awareness and improve knowledge of diseases, their symptoms and treatment options.
-Ultimately, healthcare professionals and patients can only make informed decisions if they have proper knowledge and the right information.
+Many people have health conditions but do not realize it.
+This results in individuals either not receiving treatment or not receiving it in time, even though effective medicines and therapies are available.
+Therefore, we conduct global campaigns to raise awareness and improve knowledge of diseases in accordance with our expertise.
+Ultimately, healthcare professionals and patients can make informed decisions only if they have proper knowledge and the right information about symptoms and treatment options.

 Our approach to raising health awareness

 Awareness plays a key role in our approach to improving access to healthcare.
-We seek to empower communities, medical professionals and patients with appropriate tools, information and skills so that they can make high-quality, informed decisions on prevention, diagnosis, treatment, care, and disease management.
+We empower communities, medical professionals and patients with appropriate tools, information and skills so that they can make informed decisions about prevention, diagnosis, treatment, care, and disease management.

 How we build health awareness

-The strategic direction and output of all awareness activities are aligned with our respective businesses.
-Our diverse business units plan and implement our awareness projects either on a global level or through their local offices, with projects organized according to the specific needs of the local community.
+The strategic direction and output of all awareness activities are aligned with our respective business units.
+Our various business units plan and implement our awareness projects either on a global level or through our offices, with projects organized according to the specific needs of the local community.
 The offices are also responsible for local mobilization during our global campaigns.

 Our commitment: access to health through awareness